cap-js/docs/java/operating-applications/optimizing.md

 - **-XX:+UnlockDiagnosticVMOptions**
 - **-XX:+DebugNonSafepoints**

-These can be set by:
+These can be set in a running application by
 ```sh
 cf set-env sample-app-srv JBP_CONFIG_JAVA_OPTS "[java_opts: '-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints']"
 ```
-Setting these requires a restage of your app:
+and restaging your application
 ```sh
 cf restage sample-app-srv
 ```